airqo-platform/AirQo-experiments/neo-spatial-model/readme.md

-# Random Forest Calibration Hackathon Code
+# Spatial Model Data Download Code
-This project aims to predict PM 2.5 readings for the next hour for various locations using previous readings.
+This project aims to create a dataset to be used for spatial modelling.

 ## Instructions to run the code